 Dad and Partner Pay doesn’t affect any other paid leave you might be entitled to from your employer, such as paid parental leave, personal leave or annual leave.

-Dad and Partner Pay can be taken any time before or after other paid leave that is available to you, but can’t be taken at the same time as paid leave.
+You can take Dad and Partner Pay at any time before or after other paid leave that’s available to you, but you can’t take it at the same time as paid leave.

 Dads or partners who are in ongoing employment will need to take unpaid leave during their Dad and Partner Pay period.